 Don't feed wildlife or leave any kind of food scraps on the beach.
 This attracts gulls, crows and other animals that prey on piping plover eggs and chicks.

 We are less able to control other threats to Piping Plovers.
 Natural predators such as Merlins can be a serious threat to both adults and chicks.

 There's also the ever present possibility of Piping Plover habitat destruction on both breeding and winter ranges from a variety of events, both natural and human-caused, including storms, oil spills, development and climate-induced sea-level rise.

-Living on the beach might seem like a dream but for the birds that raise their chicks there, life is often precarious.
+Living on the beach might seem like a dream but for the birds that must live and raise their chicks there, life is often precarious.